ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 Transforming mobjects into other mobjects
 =========================================
-It is also possible to transform an mobject into another mobject like this:
+It is also possible to transform a mobject into another mobject like this:

 .. manim:: ExampleTransform